 - Wi-Fi adapter - from this list.

-- Wi-Spy DBx spectrum analyzer (optional) - can be purchased here.
+- Wi-Spy DBx spectrum analyzer (optional)

 Cause 1: Insufficient Wi-Fi Coverage